 PagerDuty also helped support CTC’s business continuity strategy.
 “In this new, remote environment, employees can feel disconnected from what’s going on, and we’re trying to solve that with PagerDuty.
 Almost everyone at the company is on the PagerDuty platform, whether they’re a stakeholder or a full user,” shared Rotta.

-CTC plans to continue expanding their use of PagerDuty across the organization.
-For example, the company has decided to focus more on metrics to inform future actions, so Rotta’s team is looking into Operational Reviews, as well as PagerDuty Analytics and Intelligent Dashboards, to help better understand team health, the business impact of incidents, and to measure SLAs and gain the ability to seamlessly share metrics with executive leadership.
+CTC plans to continue expanding its use of PagerDuty across the organization.
+For example, the company has decided to focus more on metrics to inform future actions, so Rotta’s team is looking into Operational Reviews, as well as PagerDuty Analytics and Intelligent Dashboards, to help better understand team health and the business impact of incidents, measure SLAs, and gain the ability to seamlessly share metrics with executive leadership.
 “This could help drive decisions around what applications we need to invest in,” explained Rotta.

-Additionally, while CTC already has all of their major business services set up in Status Dashboards, they are looking to extend its use across the company by providing executive leadership improved visibility into the status of an incident or a service.
+Additionally, while CTC already has all of its major business services set up in Status Dashboards, the company is looking to extend its use across the company by providing executive leadership improved visibility into the status of an incident or a service.
 As the PagerDuty platform grows with CTC, Rotta and his team look forward to extending the platform’s functionality across other parts of their infrastructure.
 “I like that it’s simple.
 I don’t have to manage anything because it just does its job,” he shared.

 To learn how PagerDuty can help your team make things simple and transform operations in a digital-first world, contact your account manager or try a 14-day free trial today.